Overcoming Addictions

 While simplistic, it reflects the idea that people make choices based on perceived benefits, not randomly.

 Modify it further: imagine Satan changes your utility equation to only depend on being high on fentanyl.
 Would you accept this change to your mind, or want to reclaim your true self?
-Again, most would wish to resist.
+Again, most would wish to resist (or at least wish they could resist).
 This shows we have an inner compass aiming higher than pleasure alone.

 I believe that compass is alignment with God.
 When we desire things outside His will, something in us resists—unless we’ve been given over to a reprobate as a result of completely giving ourselves over to sin (Romans 1:21-28).
 This doesn’t erase individuality; for example, avoiding demonic music doesn’t mean all Christians must like the same songs—there are still many uplifting choices.

 One final scenario: before birth, you’re told you’ll be altered to crave only sex and drugs, unable to enjoy serving others.
-You’re given a choice: indulge your body’s cravings, or choose a life of holiness that leaves your body unsatisfied.
-Most would choose holiness.
+You’re given a choice – either you will be led to indulge your body’s cravings, or to choose a life of holiness that leaves your body unsatisfied.
+Most would choose holiness if given this choice in the premortal life.

 In conclusion: our spirit longs for higher things, but our body’s desires often lead us elsewhere.
 Unfortunately, this sort of makes our bodies a curse.
 The number one way Satan influences us is through our bodies, leading us to ignore our spirit and chase lust.
 But as God’s children, we are called to reject the body’s cravings and live by the spirit.
 Deep down, this is the life we truly long for.